m00shm00sh/kcontainers/README.md

     }
 }
 ```
-It also makes it clearer to see where copying is occurring.
+It also makes it clearer to see where copying (and possibly coroutine suspension) is(/are) occurring.

 The same principle applies for Map and Set, with implementations for HashMap, LinkedHashMap and HashSet.
 CopyOnWriteHashSet is expected to be faster than `j.u.c.CopyOnWriteArraySet` because hashtable lookup is faster than a